Parole consideration

 • Submissions from the State (for serious offenders) or Commissioner of CSNSW (for offenders of special interest)

-For any Serious Offender being considered for parole, their matter is first discussed at a closed meeting, where the SPA panel can form an intention to either grant or refuse parole.
+For any Serious Offender being considered for parole, their matter is first discussed at a private meeting, where the panel can form an intention to either grant or refuse parole.

 If an intention to refuse parole is made, the offender can apply for a review of the decision.
 If that too is refused, the matter is next listed on the anniversary date (usually in 12 months).

-If an intention to grant parole is made the matter is listed for a public review hearing held in open court which provides an opportunity for the vicitms or the State of NSW to make to the SPA before a final parole decision is made.
+If an intention to grant parole is made the matter is listed for a public review hearing held in open court which provides an opportunity for Registered Victims to make a verbal submission and for the State to provide its submission opposing parole.

 Last updated: